 Although permanent teeth can last a lifetime, teeth that have become damaged or decayed may need to be removed or extracted.
 Before removing the tooth, our dentist will give you an injection of a local anaesthetic to numb the area where the tooth will be removed.
 If you are having more than one tooth extracted or a tooth is impacted, your dentist may use a general anaesthetic, this will prevent pain throughout your body and make you sleep through the procedure call Sedation Dentistry.

-- Eat only soft things the day of the surgery—fluids, milk, ice cream, puddings, etc. Starting the second day, you can start trying to eat other foods only if you feel up to it.
-The best advice here is to listen to your body and not push yourself to eat things you don’t have the strength to chew.
+- Eat only soft things the day of the tooth removal—fluids, milk, ice cream, puddings, etc. Starting the second day, you can start trying to eat other foods only if you feel up to it.
+The advice here is to listen to your body and not push yourself to eat things you don’t have the strength to chew.

-- After surgery you should be somewhat still, without strenuous activity, for about two hours.
+- After tooth removal you should be somewhat still, without strenuous activity, for about two hours.
 Don’t suck or spit, as this will inhibit the formation of a blood clot.

 - Expect your saliva to be tinged with blood for several hours.
 You should follow the above instructions on how controlling bleeding and swelling

 - If you continue to swell beyond the second day after extraction you should contact the dentist—you may have an infection.